 For small-dollar purchases, departments may use a Purchasing Card (P-Card).
 Suppliers should accept a Purchasing Card and fulfill the orders as indicated.

 All business dealings with NSHE should be conducted in a competitive and open manner.
-Purchases are awarded to responsible and responsive vendors on the basis of price, quality, availability, service, conformance to specifications, the capability of the vendor to perform, and in the overall best interests of NSHE.
+Purchases are awarded to responsible and responsive suppliers on the basis of price, quality, availability, service, conformance to specifications, the capability of the supplier to perform, and in the overall best interests of NSHE.

 Whenever possible, competitive bids or quotations are obtained for purchases.
 Purchases amounting to certain dollar value thresholds are mandated to be awarded based on formal bidding or quotations.

 Purchasing solicits formal bids or Requests for Proposals (RFP) for the purchase of goods and services when the aggregate total of a purchase is $50,000 or more.
 For construction projects, the threshold is $100,000.
-Below these limits competitive quotations are encouraged and sometimes required.
-NSHE uses an online bidding system, NGEM, and potential bidders are encouraged to register to receive notices of relevant solicitations (www.ngem.com).
+Below these limits, competitive quotations are encouraged and sometimes required.
+NSHE uses an online bidding system, NGEM, and potential bidders are encouraged to register to receive notices of relevant solicitations (www.ngemnv.com).

 Recognizing the need for suppliers to contact the community and market their products, Purchasing does not restrict access.
 In fact, Purchasing views this process as a valuable service to our clients.
 It is to everyone's advantage that current, factual, accurate, product information supports every purchase request.
 It is good business practice to establish and maintain a professional relationship with the purchasing staff.
-This is especially true when a vendor is working on a potentially large or complex purchase.
+This is especially true when a supplier is working on a potentially large or complex purchase.